sami7757/NodeAngularApp/README.md

 To run the app, you must have bower and node installed on your machine.

 Run the below commands in the applications root directory

     bower install

     node app.js

+    open localhost:3000 in the browser

 PS: There is no directive for the table row, for now its direcly on the users page.